Network Security: Essentials, Choices, Key Players

 The Road Ahead

 No "One for All" solution exists, especially in the network security domain.
-Only network firewalls cannot prevent threats and cyber-attacks.
+Network firewalls alone cannot prevent threats and cyber-attacks.
 Today's hybrid infrastructure and workforce require a mix of security technology and solutions to keep up with the ever-changing security industry and threat landscape.
 Organizations can leverage hybrid security solutions that would help them strengthen their organization's security posture.
-Hybrid security solutions for both on-premise and cloud environment helps enterprises meet their business objectives and compliance standards.
+Hybrid security solutions for both on-premise and cloud environments help enterprises meet their business objectives and compliance standards.

 We have emerging technology like SASE (Secure Access Service Edge) for a cloud environment that empowers businesses to have next-generation firewall capabilities, cloud security brokers, and SWG (Secure Web Gateway) in the cloud technology platform.
 Implementing the SASE solution in the network architecture helps organizations achieve ZTNA (Zero Trust Network Access) goals for more secure access and granular control.